edgelesssys/contrast/docs/docs/getting-started/deployment.md

 ### Adjust pod resources

-Contrast workloads are deployed with one Confidential Virtual Machine (CVM) per pod.
+Contrast workloads are deployed using one Confidential Virtual Machine (CVM) per pod.

-To calculate the memory requirements of the CVM accurately, Contrast requires stricter resource specifications than standard Kubernetes pods.
+To calculate the CVM’s memory requirements accurately, Contrast workloads require stricter resource definitions compared to standard Kubernetes pods.

-**Make sure to set both memory limits and memory requests explicitly for your application.
-Always set memory requests equal to memory limits for Contrast workloads.**
+**Explicitly define both memory requests and memory limits for your application.
+For Contrast workloads, memory requests must always equal memory limits.
+You only need to account for your application's memory usage; additional overhead introduced by Contrast itself is handled automatically.**

-Contrast pods always consume memory according to their memory limits.
-Kubernetes, however, schedules pods onto nodes based on their memory requests.
-If the request is lower than the limit, Kubernetes might overcommit memory — meaning it thinks more pods can fit on a node than actually can.
-This can lead to memory exhaustion and pod instability.
+Contrast pods always consume memory equal to their defined memory limits.
+Kubernetes schedules pods onto nodes based on memory requests.
+If the memory request is set lower than the memory limit, Kubernetes might overcommit memory—assuming more pods can fit onto a node than actually possible.
+This situation can cause memory exhaustion and pod instability.

 So lets add specific values to our deployment.
 In our example each application pod is not expected to need more than 700Mi: